linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 ```

 Now I can implement the strategy for full-time and part-time.
-I basically moved the contents of the original `if` blocks into each strategies.
+I basically moved the contents of the original `if` blocks into each concrete strategy.

 ```csharp
 public class FullTimePay : IPaymentStrategy